-As of December 31, 2022 and 2021, the Company has approximately \$0 and \$98,069, respectively, of federal net operating loss ("NOL") carryforward available to offset future federal taxable income.
-The Company also has approximately \$95,230 and \$120,074 of state NOL carryforwards as of December 31, 2022 and 2021, respectively, available to offset future state taxable income.
+As of December 31, 2023, and 2022, the Company has approximately \$179,390 and \$0, respectively, of federal net operating loss ("NOL") carryforward available to offset future federal taxable income.
+The Company also has approximately \$137,331 and \$95,230 of state NOL carryforwards as of December 31, 2023, and 2022, respectively, available to offset future state taxable income.
 All of the Company's tax years remain open to examination by federal and state taxing authorities.
 The Company's state NOLs begin to expire in 2037.
 Utilization of the net operating loss carryforwards may be subject to a substantial limitation due to state provisions.
 These changes may limit the amount of net operating loss and tax credit carryforwards that can be utilized annually to offset future taxable income and tax, respectively.
 In general, an "ownership change" as defined by Section 382 of the Code results from a transaction or series of transactions over a three-year period resulting in an ownership change of more than 50 percentage points of the outstanding stock of a company by certain stockholders or public groups.

-As of December 31, 2022 and 2021, the Company has federal tax credits of \$0 and \$168, respectively.
+As of December 31, 2023, and 2022, the Company has federal tax credits of \$0 and \$0, respectively.

-19. RETIREMENT PLAN
+18. RETIREMENT PLAN

 The Company formed a 401(k) defined contribution savings plan (the "401(k) Plan") in January 2021.
-The 401(k) Plan is for the benefit of all qualifying employees and permits voluntary contributions by employees limited by the IRS-imposed maximum.
-Employer contributions were \$1,705 and \$2,479 for 2022 and 2021, respectively.
+The 401(k) Plan is for the benefit of all qualifying employees and permits voluntary contributions by employees limited by the IRSimposed maximum.
+Employer contributions were \$2,128, \$1,705, and \$2,479 for the years ended December 31, 2023, 2022 and 2021, respectively.

-20. RELATED-PARTY TRANSACTIONS
+19. RELATED-PARTY TRANSACTIONS

 The Company was party to a management agreement for professional services provided by a related party, Paragon.
 The related party is an entity that shares common ownership with the Company.
 In addition, the Chairman of the Company's board of directors was the President and owner of the entity.
-For the years ended December 31, 2022, 2021 and 2020, the Company incurred \$284, \$284 and \$7,384, respectively, in management fee expense and other expenses to this related party, which are included in general and administrative expense in the consolidated statements of operations and comprehensive income (loss).
-The Company terminated the Management Services Agreement upon the consummation of its IPO.
-The Company is also party to a right of use agreement with the related party whereby it has access to and the right to use certain office space leased by the related party in Chicago, Illinois.
-In addition, the Company had participated in certain transactions with separate related parties that also share common ownership with the Company, primarily related to combined employee health plans.
-In August 2021, the Company paid a \$2,300 advisory fee to Paragon in connection with the Blackstone Credit Agreement. \$2,000 of this payment was recorded in debt issuance costs as a component of long-term debt, net and \$300 was recorded in common stock issuance costs as a component of additional paid-in capital, within the consolidated balance sheet as of December 31, 2022.
-As of December 31, 2022 and 2021, there were no amounts due to or due from related parties included within the consolidated balance sheet.
+The Company is party to a right of use agreement with the related party whereby it has access to and the right to use certain office space leased by the related party in Chicago, Illinois.
+For the years ended December 31, 2023, 2022 and 2021, the Company incurred \$290, \$284 and \$284, respectively, in expenses pursuant to the right of use agreement with this related party, which are included in general and administrative expense in the consolidated statements of operations and comprehensive income (loss).
+In August 2021, the Company paid a \$2,300 advisory fee to Paragon in connection with the Blackstone Credit Agreement. \$2,000 of this payment was recorded in debt issuance costs as a component of long-term debt, net and \$300 was recorded in common stock issuance costs as a component of additional paid-in capital, within the consolidated balance sheet as of December 31, 2022, there were no amounts due to or due from related parties included within the consolidated balance sheet.

-21.VALUATION AND QUALIFYING ACCOUNTS - ACCOUNTS RECEIVABLE, NET
+20. VALUATION AND QUALIFYING ACCOUNTS - ACCOUNTS RECEIVABLE, NET

-Changes in the valuation allowance for accounts receivable, net during the years ended December 31, 2022, 2021 and 2020 were as follows:
+Changes in the valuation allowance for accounts receivable, net during the years ended December 31, 2023, 2022, and 2021, were as follows:

-Year Ended December 31,

-2022 2021 2020

-Allowance for distribution fees, discounts and chargebacks at the

-beginning of the year \$ 1,885 \$ 806 \$ 253

-Additions due to current period provision 14,806 12,174 4,439

-Deductions due to payment of distribution fees, discounts and

-chargebacks (14,861) (11,095) (3,886)

-Allowance for distribution fees, discounts and chargebacks at the end of

-the year \$ 1,830 \$ 1,885 \$ 806
+Year Ended December 31, 2023 2022 2021 Allowance for distribution fees, discounts and chargebacks at the beginning of the year \$ 1,830 \$ 1,885 \$ 806 Additions due to current period provision 21,821 14,806 12,174 Deductions due to payment of distribution fees, discount and chargebacks (21,007) (14,861) (11,095) Allowance for distribution fees, discounts and chargebacks at the · · · · beginning of the year \$ 2,644 \$ 1,830 \$ 1,885